 Introduction to Black Box Testing

-Black box testing is a software testing technique that focuses on the analysis of software functionality, versus internal system mechanisms.
-Black box testing was developed as a method of analyzing client requirements, specifications, and high-level design strategies.
-A black box software tester would select valid and invalid input set and code execution conditions and checks for valid output responses.
-Black box testing is also referred to as functional testing or closed-box testing.
+Black box testing is a software testing technique where the tester is not aware of the internal structure, design, or implementation of the application under test.
+The purpose is to analyze the application’s functionality rather than its internal workings.
+This method helps test client requirements, specifications, and high-level design strategies.
+During the testing, a tester selects valid and invalid input sets and code execution conditions to check for valid output responses.
+This type of testing is also known as functional testing or closed-box testing.

 - Conserves resources: Testers focus on software functionality.

 - Test cases: Focusing on software functionality to facilitate quick test case development.

 - Provides flexibility: Specific programming knowledge is not essential.